 Here’s how to separate fact from fiction when it comes to getting rid of roaches, based on our professional experience as one of New York City’s highest-rated pest control companies.

 Do Home Remedies for Cockroaches Really Work?

-Home remedies for cockroaches are often the first solution people look for when discovering these nightmarish pests in your home.
+Home remedies for roaches are often the first solution people look for after discovering traces of these phobia-inducing pests in your home.
 After all, if household items are enough to keep cockroaches at bay, you can save yourself the time and cost of hiring a professional exterminator, right?

 BUT, there’s a reason why you never see pest control professionals employing home remedies.
-Many of these “remedies” are unreliable or untrue, and some can even make your situation worse.
-Spending precious time trying home remedies that don’t work instead of calling the exterminator will give the cockroaches in your home time to quickly breed and multiply.
-This results in an infestation that gets harder and harder to get rid of.
+Many so-called “remedies” are unreliable, untrue, or can even make your situation worse.
+Spending your precious time trying out home remedies that turn out to be ineffective—instead of calling the exterminator right away—gives the cockroaches in your home time to breed, multiply, and spread.

 Here’s a list of popular home remedies for cockroaches, along with our take on how much is fact versus fiction.